Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 -   #### First Time User Goals

-    1. As a First Time User, I want to be able to register and make an account.
+    1. As a First Time User, I want to be able to register and login to an account.
     2. As a First Time User, I'd like to be able to search the site for specific exercise programs and nutritions plans.
     3. As a First Time Superuser, I'd like to be able to easily add, edit, or delete exsisting products.